THEjoezack/Algorithms/UnionFind/readme.md

   * Flatten out the tree as you look up the root
   * Makes the tree almost flat!
   * Theoretically still logarithmic, in practice linear

+## Applications

+* Percolation
+  * if you can get from top to bottom through white squares
+  * Can I get there from here?
+  * Phase Transition _|-
+  * Monte Caro Simulation ~.592746